kkc137/Experiment-Based-on-Tam-Dataset/README.md

 ---

 ## **Future Directions**
-- Transform vaccination schemes into sequence-to-sequence datasets for more granular predictions.
+- Transform vaccination schemes into sequence-to-sequence datasets for more precise predictions.
 - Explore reinforcement learning, such as Q-learning, to optimize vaccination schedules.

 ---